Joseph Haydn: London journeys

 In 1790, Prince Nikolaus died and was succeeded as prince by his son Anton.
 Following a trend of the time, Anton sought to economize by dismissing most of the court musicians.
 Haydn retained a nominal appointment with Anton, at a reduced salary of 400 florins, as well as a 1000-florin pension from Nikolaus.
 Since Anton had little need of Haydn's services, he was willing to let him travel, and the composer accepted a lucrative offer from Johann Peter Salomon, a German violinist and impresario, to visit England and conduct new symphonies with a large orchestra.

 The choice was a sensible one because Haydn was already a very popular composer there.
-Since the death of Johann Christian Bach in 1782, Haydn's music had dominated the concert scene in London; "hardly a concert did not feature a work by him".
+Since the death of Johann Christian Bach in 1782, Haydn's music had dominated the concert scene in London; per Jones, "hardly a concert did not feature a work by him".
 Haydn's work was widely distributed by publishers in London, including Forster (who had their own contract with Haydn) and Longman & Broderip (who served as an agent in England for Haydn's Vienna publisher Artaria).
 Efforts to bring Haydn to London had been made since 1782, though Haydn's loyalty to Prince Nikolaus had prevented him from accepting.

 After fond farewells from Mozart and other friends, Haydn departed from Vienna with Salomon on 15 December 1790, arriving in Calais in time to cross the English Channel on New Year's Day of 1791.
 It was the first time that the 58-year-old composer had seen the sea.
-Arriving in London, Haydn stayed with Salomon in Great Pulteney Street (London, near Piccadilly Circus) working in a borrowed studio at the Broadwood piano firm nearby.
+Arriving in London, Haydn stayed with Salomon in Great Pulteney Street (near Piccadilly Circus) working in a borrowed studio at the Broadwood piano firm nearby.

 It was the start of a very auspicious period for Haydn: both the 1791–1792 journey, along with a repeat visit in 1794–1795, were greatly successful.
 Audiences flocked to Haydn's concerts; he augmented his fame and made large profits, thus becoming financially secure.
 (Note: According to Jones 2009b, the London visits yielded a net profit of 15,000 florins.
 Haydn continued to prosper after the visits and at his death left an estate valued at 55,713 florins.
 These were substantial sums; for comparison, the house he bought in Gumpendorf in 1793 (and then remodelled) cost only 1370 florins.)
 Charles Burney reviewed the first concert thus: "Haydn himself presided at the piano-forte; and the sight of that renowned composer so electrified the audience, as to excite an attention and a pleasure superior to any that had ever been caused by instrumental music in England."
 (Note: From Burney's memoirs; quoted from Landon & Jones (1988)) Haydn made many new friends and, for a time, was involved in a romantic relationship with Rebecca Schroeter.